jbadavis/bpga/README.md

 ### Installation ###

 To download the BPGA you need Git installed on your computer.
-If Git is installed use the following command:
+If Git is installed use the following command to download the BPGA:

 ```
 #!shell